Do you find yourself worrying about your adult children?

 One of the most important things you can do as a parent is to respect your child’s independence.
 This doesn’t mean you have to agree with everything they do, but it does mean that you need to trust them to make their own decisions.

 If you try to micromanage their life, you’ll only end up driving them away.
-And you might turn inadvertently them into “Peter Pan” – someone who doesn’t want to, or simply can’t, grow up.
+And you might inadvertently turn them into “Peter Pan” – someone who doesn’t want to, or simply can’t, grow up due to enablement.

 The gist is: Instead of trying to control your children’s lives, focus on building a strong relationship based on trust and mutual respect.
 This way, you can stay involved in their life without infringing on their independence.